openjs-foundation/cross-project-council/CODE_OF_CONDUCT.md

     * **Node-RED:** <team@nodered.org>
     * **Webdriver.io:** [contact TSC reps](https://github.com/webdriverio/webdriverio/blob/HEAD/AUTHORS.md)
     * **Webhint:** <support@webhint.io>

-    In case of a conflict of interest of the project's leadership, you may [escalate the issue][escalation] to the [Code of Conduct Enforcement Team][CoCET].
+    In case of a conflict of interest or if the report is not handled appropriately, you may [escalate the report][escalation] to the [Code of Conduct Enforcement Team (CoCET)][CoCET] by emailing <coc-escalation@lists.openjsf.org> or by contacting any if its members by email.
-2. For every other OpenJS Foundation project, please email <report@lists.openjsf.org>.
-The [Code of Conduct Enforcement Team][CoCET] is responsible for managing these reports.

-    Alternatively, you may choose to email a member of the [Code of Conduct Enforcement Team][CoCET] directly.

-## Report any other issue

-To report any other issue (for example in a Collab Space, in the Cross Project Council, or during a live event), please email <report@lists.openjsf.org>.
-The [Code of Conduct Enforcement Team][CoCET] is responsible for managing these reports.
+2. To report any other incident (for example: in an OpenJS Foundation project not listed above, in a Collab Space, in the Cross Project Council, or during an event), please email the [Code of Conduct Enforcement Team (CoCET)][CoCET] at <report@lists.openjsf.org> or contact any if its members by email.

-Alternatively, you may choose to email a member of the [Code of Conduct Enforcement Team][CoCET] directly.

-## Escalate an issue

-To escalate an issue currently managed by a project (for example because of a conflict of interest), please email <report@lists.openjsf.org>.
-The [Code of Conduct Enforcement Team][CoCET] is responsible for managing escalation reports.

-Alternatively, you may choose to email a member of the [Code of Conduct Enforcement Team][CoCET] directly.

-## Appeal a decision
+## Appeal

-Once a response has been made to the initial report, the victim(s) and offender(s) have thirty (30) days to appeal the decision if they believe the process was not properly followed.
-An appeal is not suspensive.
+The victim(s) and offender(s) have thirty (30) days to appeal the decision made in response to an incident report if they believe the process was not properly followed.
+Appeals are not suspensive.

-To appeal a decision (regardless of whether it was taken by a project or by the [Code of Conduct Enforcement Team][CoCET]), email <report@lists.openjsf.org>.
-The [Code of Conduct Enforcement Team][CoCET] is responsible for managing appeals.
-If the appealled decision was taken by the CoCET, the appeal will be managed by CoCET members who were not part of the initial decision.

-Alternatively, you may choose to email a member of the [Code of Conduct Enforcement Team][CoCET] directly.
+To appeal a decision, please email the [Code of Conduct Enforcement Team (CoCET)][CoCET] at <coc-appeal@lists.openjsf.org> or contact any if its members by email.
+TODO: make sure this email exists.

 ## Code of Conduct Enforcement Team (CoCET)

-The Code of Conduct Enforcement Team (CoCET) is a foundation-wide team established to manage code of conduct violation reports across the whole foundation (except for [projects who have opted-in][] to manage reports directly), escalation of reports managed by projects, appeals to decisions made by projects or by the CoCET itself.
+The Code of Conduct Enforcement Team (CoCET) is a foundation-wide team established to manage code of conduct incident reports across the whole foundation (except for [projects who have opted-in][] to manage reports directly), escalation of reports managed by projects, and appeals to decisions made in response to incidents.
 The CoCET is currently composed of:

 - Robin Ginn (OpenJSF Executive Director) <TODO:email>
 - Kylie Wagar-Dirks (OpenJSF Marketing Lead) <TODO:email>
 - Joe Sepi (Cross Project Council Chair) <TODO:email>

-You may contact the Code of Conduct Enforcement Team at <report@lists.openjsf.org>.
+You may contact the Code of Conduct Enforcement Team at <report@lists.openjsf.org> or contact any of its members by email.

-Alternatively, you may choose to email a member of the Code of Conduct Enforcement Team directly.

 ## More Info